dynatrace-oss-contrib/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 #### CloudEvents

+For [CloudEvents](https://cloudevents.io/) clients, the `messaging.system` MUST be set to `cloudevents`.
+The `messaging.destination` SHOULD be set to `<event type> <operation name>`.
+If known, the `messaging.protocol` MAY be set to the underlying protocol used by the CloudEvents client.

+In addition, the following attributes are defined for CloudEvents:

-For [CloudEvents](https://cloudevents.io/) clients, the following attributes are defined:
+ the following attributes are defined:

 <!-- semconv messaging.cloudevents -->
 | Attribute  | Type | Description  | Examples  | Required |